-With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in New York is where learning gets personal.
-We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.▼
+Your local Sylvan in New York has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students per class —in order to ensure learning is both personal and attentive.
+We also consolidate that one-on-one attention with a varied assortment of collaborative and independent tasks, helping kids stay engaged (and motivated!) with a blend of learning methods that are proven to be effective.

 Creativity is a defining feature of our Engineering courses in New York, which also include: